viniciusbuscacio/Tauri-Calc/README.md

 ### Installation

-If you just want to download the app to test it, installers for Windows, macOS, and Linux are available in the (Installers) folder."
+If you just want to download the app to test it, installers for Windows, macOS, and Linux are available in the [Installers](./Installers/) folder.

 To run it as a developer: